 This Standard defines the technical requirements and quality assurance provisions for the manufacture and verification of high-reliability electronic circuits based on surface mounted device (SMD) and mixed technology.

-The Standard defines acceptance and rejection criteria for high-reliability manufacture of surface-mount and mixed-technology circuit assemblies intended to withstanding normal terrestrial conditions and the vibrational g-loads and environment imposed by space flight.
+The Standard defines acceptance and rejection criteria for high-reliability manufacture of surface-mount and mixed-technology circuit assemblies intended to withstand normal terrestrial conditions and the vibrational g-loads and environment imposed by space flight.

 The proper tools, correct materials, design and workmanship are covered by this document.
 Workmanship standards are included to permit discrimination between proper and improper work.